 - Train+bus Berlin > Am Bahnhof, Oberwiesenthal, from €50 return

 - Accommodation, from €15/person/night, cheaper on the Czech side a bit further from the resort; there’s also an option of staying in the city of Karlovy Vary, 30km away

 Driving there: in winter, the last couple of kilometers before Klinovec can be tricky because of the ice on the road.
 If you have snow chains, pack them just in case.

-Food: the town of Oberwiesenthal has a few restaurants, but for dinner we recommend booking a table in advance.
+Eating out: the town of Oberwiesenthal has a few restaurants and cafes, but on weekends we recommend booking a table in advance.